geosolutions-it/MapStore2/docs/user-guide/geoprocessing-tool.md

 <video class="ms-docimage" controls><source src="../img/geoprocessing-tool/run_intersection-layer.mp4"/></video>

-The new layer, result of the intersection of the features selected, will be added to the [TOC](toc.md) and visible in the map viewer.
+The new layer, result of the intersection of the features selected, will be added to the [TOC](toc.md) inside a dedicated group and visible in the map viewer.

 <img src="../img/geoprocessing-tool/intersection-layer.jpg" class="ms-docimage" />